ShamithaJoseph/Power-BI-AtliQBusiness-Insights-360/README.md

   - Understand cost structure and how it affects net profit.

-#### 🏆 Key Achievements:

-  - Achieved total sales of $823.8M with an overall gross margin of 36.49%.

-  - Identified Peripherals and Accessories as top-performing product segments.

-  - Pinpointed cost and margin breakdown, helping visualize profit drivers and areas for improvement.

 ### Executive View

-#### 🎯 Purpose
   - Give a quick summary of how the whole organization is doing.

-  - Help top management make smart decisions using data.

-#### 🏆 Key Achievements:

-  - Created a dashboard for leaders to track performance in real-time.

   - Shows revenue by division, customer, product, and sales channel.